mgyanku/mgyanku/README.md

-# Hello 👋, I'm Miriam!

-I'm currently in my senior year of my Software Engineering degree working towards my graduation.
+I recently graduated with a degree in Software Engineering 🎓.

-In the past I've delved into mobile development, big data, web development and data structures & algorithms.
+In the past I’ve worked on mobile development, big data, web development, and data structures & algorithms.
-In my past internship at Accenture I worked as a backend developer, where I worked with AWS and Python to process data.
+During my internship at Accenture, I worked as a backend developer using AWS and Python to process data.

-- 🌱 Currently an intern at ING as Front-end Developer.
+Most recently, I was an intern at ING as a Front-end Developer, where I worked with Lit, JavaScript, and modern front-end tools.

-- ⭐ Fun fact: I like to listen to jazz when i'm programming!
+I’m now looking for opportunities as a Software Engineer to apply my skills and keep growing. 🚀

 ### 🛠 Languages:
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)